-Become a national and international resource for furthering excellence in regulatory science disciplines in agriculture and to build a workforce with the skills to make research-based regulatory decisions.
+Become a national and international resource for furthering excellence in regulatory science in agriculture and build a workforce with the skills to make, inform and follow agricultural regulatory guidelines.

-- Consortium model funded by membership fees and competitive grants
+- Consortium model to leverage membership fees and competitive grants for impactful research

 How does CERSA work?